Despite tourism boom, only a few tourists visit

 Srinagar, Nov 29 (KNO): Nearly a century old

-losing its sheen with each passing day as the business at
+losing its sheen with each passing day as the at

 the once famed, marketplace has got badly affected with